 (b) If you are requesting services from us.
 We may request information from credit reporting agencies and/or any business providing information about creditworthiness, including credit report(s) about you for your application(s).
 In particular, we may receive information about you from retailers who you access our services through, referees you nominate to us, or in some cases official authorities.

 3.4 Failure to provide data.
 IIf you do not provide us with the data we request, the most likely consequence of this is that we cannot provide you with the services that you are requesting from us.

 - number of people who visit the website;

 - number of pages viewed;

-- popular sections of the App or Site.
+- popular sections of the website.

 5. What do we use your personal data for?

 5.1 Information you give to us.
 We will use this information: